LPRivest/simple-spark-pipeline/README.md

 ## Requirements
 1) Docker for desktop (see installation details here: https://docs.docker.com/desktop/)
 2) Git
-3) Bash if running on windows
+3) Bash if running on Windows
 4) A viewing tool for Parquet files (I used this one: https://dataconverter.io/view/parquet/)

 ## Methodology